AI Over 50 · Practical Tools

 That tool is artificial intelligence.
 Specifically, the free version.
 The kind anyone over 50 can sign up for in 60 seconds with a Google account.

 I'm not claiming AI replaces a real billing advocate for the highest-stakes cases — six-figure surgery bills, complex insurance denials with appeal rights at stake, hospitals that play unusually dirty.
 For those, hire a human.
-But for the bills most of us actually face — the $3,000, $8,000, $14,000 kind that show up after an ER visit, a procedure, a short stay — AI does the work that would have cost $400-1,200 in advocate fees, and it does it well enough that the conversation with the billing department actually moves.
+But for the bills most people actually face — the $3,000, $8,000, $14,000 kind that show up after an ER visit, a procedure, a short stay — AI does the work that would have cost $400-1,200 in advocate fees, and it does it well enough that the conversation with the billing department actually moves.

 Here's the entire workflow.
 It takes about thirty minutes the first time.
 Less every time after.